In this post, we will look at all cabin grades available onboard the Norwegian Epic.

 Sleeps Up To 4 (Most Balcony Cabins Have a Maximum Capacity of 3)

-During my cruise on the Norwegian Epic, I had family members staying in a standard balcony cabin and I spent a lot of my time here.
+During my cruise on the Norwegian Epic, I had family members staying in a standard balcony cabin, and I spent a lot of my time there.

-If you are cruising as a group it can sometimes be worth just purchasing one balcony to save money, you’ll probably spend the majority of your time in one cabin anyway.
+If you are cruising as a group, it can sometimes be worth just booking one balcony to save money.
+You’ll probably spend the majority of your time in one cabin anyway.

 The Balcony Cabins are Average Size – Coming in at 17m2

 The shape of the balcony cabins are quite different from other cabins, the walls are curved.
-Some cruise ship cabins will have slightly curved walls but the curve (seen below) is quite prominent.
+Some other cruise ship cabins have slightly curved walls, but the curves on Epic are quite prominent.

-This works because the cabins are a mirror image of each other and sometimes the bed is closer to the window and sometimes closer to the bathroom.
+This works because the cabins are a mirror image of each other.
+Sometimes the bed is closer to the window and sometimes closer to the bathroom.

 The balcony cabins onboard are very similar in style to the inside cabins.
-The sofa area seen in the middle is just an extra addition that the inside cabins don’t have.
+The sofa in the middle is just an extra addition the inside cabins don’t have.

 Large Balcony Cabins